Jaycode88/Kicassoo/README.md

 - homepage styling on screens below 450px the buttons go out of the image this may be to do with my cody and home-content heigh calculations??

+## Notes

+- to import products from store use terminal command "python manage.py import_products"